St. Regis New York: Opening and early years

-John Jacob Astor ownership

 The Hotel St. Regis opened on September 4, 1904, almost simultaneously with the completion of the Hotel Astor, operated by John Jacob Astor's cousin and rival, William Waldorf Astor.
 Thousands of people had sought invitations to the hotel's opening-night dinner.
-Even so, Haan said the new hotel would serve guests on a "first come, first served" basis.
+Haan said the new hotel would serve guests on a "first come, first served" basis.
 The hotel had cost $5.5 million to develop; the building itself had cost $4 million, while the furnishings had cost another $1.5 million.

+John Jacob Astor ownership

 In the months after the St. Regis opened, there was much coverage of its costs and expenses; for instance, one of the beds cost $10,000 and a turkey cost $4.50.
 Daily room rates ranged from $4 for the smallest suites to $125 for the state apartment.
 Haan disavowed claims that the hotel was expensive, saying: "We charge $14 a day for salon, bedchamber, and bath."
-Even so, many media reports exaggerated the hotel's high prices; according to Town and Country magazine, the public was given the impression that guests had to spend "two or three figures" on food and "a small fortune" on the rooms.
+Media reports still exaggerated the hotel's high prices.
+According to Town and Country magazine, the public was given the impression that guests had to spend "two or three figures" on food and "a small fortune" on the rooms.
+Another rumor circulated that the chambermaids' keys were attached to strings of pearls around their waists.
 These reports scared away all except the wealthiest guests.
 Haan described media coverage of the hotel as a "positive injury" to business, saying that the reports were "frightening away millionaires".
 Nonetheless, the St. Regis was still a luxury hotel; access to the public rooms and the guestrooms was restricted to those who could pay.